ahmadxgani/yt-downloader/README.md

-# Youtube video downloader - cli interface
+# Youtube video downloader - CLI

 ## Description
 This Package use for downloading playlist or single video from youtube